TrueSciPhi logo

 Themes and summary (AI-generated based on podcaster-provided show and episode descriptions):

-This podcast examines how internet-era incentives and technologies have reshaped science, with a particular focus on scientific claims, scholarly communication, and the publishing ecosystem around them.
-Hosted by Kent Anderson and Joy Moore in conjunction with their forthcoming book, it blends commentary on current events with interviews featuring editors, librarians, researchers, technologists, and critics of the tech industry.
+This podcast examines how the internet era has reshaped science, with a particular focus on scholarly communication, publishing, and the incentives that govern what gets produced, distributed, and trusted.
+Hosted by Kent Anderson and Joy Moore, it blends commentary on current events with interviews featuring editors, librarians, researchers, technologists, authors, and policy-adjacent experts to explore how research quality and public understanding are affected by platform dynamics.

 Episodes: